josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_basics.md

 step-by-step tutorial.

 C# is a high-level programming language developed by Microsoft.
-In Godot, it is implemented with .NET 8.0.
+In Godot, it is implemented with the modern .NET runtime.

 > Attention:
 >